Pakefield: Modern Pakefield

 The coast is an important tourist destination with a number of holiday destinations, including a Pontins holiday camp.
 In November 2010 Pontins entered administration, being taken over by the Britannia Hotel Group.

 The area has a number of local shops and businesses, including The Seagull theatre and cinema.
 As well as the Anglican All Saints' Church and St Margaret's Church, Pakefield has a Catholic church dedicated to St Nicholas.

 It also has a primary school and a high school.
 The primary school was awarded a grant by the Royal Society in 2009 to develop a project called 'What has the sea ever done for us'.
 Pakefield High School opened in September 2011 as part of a reorganisation of education in Lowestoft.
 This involved the closure of Pakefield Middle School and an extension of the primary school to take children up until the end of year 6.
 The high school took over the middle school site and buildings.

 The Promoting Pakefield Group was formed in 2004 to attempt to promote the area and its interests.
 A variety of local improvements have been made, including providing a Christmas tree, noticeboards and making improvements to the local war memorial.
 The group is made up of a number of local businesses and other organisations.

+Pakefield Coastwatch operate an independent coastal surveillance station at the old Pakefield Lighthouse located on the grounds of Pakefield Holiday Camp (Pontins).
+The lighthouse itself was constructed in 1831 to guide boats into Lowestoft harbour through the Newcombe Sand banks, but was de-commissioned in 1864.
+Pakefield Coastwatch volunteer's restored the lighthouse in 1999, initially joining the National Coastwatch Institute.
+Now an independent station, the lighthouse is still staffed year round by volunteers in support of HM Coastguard.